 Did you know that you can chill-proof your house by doing something about your windows?
-Here are some practical tips on how to keep your home warm by some tweaking on your windows.
+Here are some practical tips on how to keep your home warm by tweaking your windows.

-Use thick curtains: Whether it’s a thick set of store-bought curtains or a do-it-yourself (DIY) curtain made of quilts and blankets, putting thick drapes over your windows might do the trick.
+Putting thick drapes over your windows might do the trick, whether a thick set of store-bought curtains or a do-it-yourself (DIY) curtain made of quilts and blankets.

 Signs that your windows need to be fixed

 For a homeowner, it may be difficult to accept that your house has some imperfections.

 The worst thing could happen when you realize your home isn’t ready for the harsh weather outside.

 To prevent the cold weather from entering your house, you need to check the following signs, as noted by the House Logic.

 The frequent rattling of the window glass, which is a sign of brittle glazing putty

 Wood windows with double-hung sashes that “shrink with age and wear, letting in cold air.”